Onit Documentation

 Congrats!
 You’ve just learned an essential skill used in building dynamic apps.

 Take your app on a test run and ensure that transactions only advance to a specific Phase when relevant.
-If so, your app is now quite a bit more powerful and flexible when it comes to tackling real-world business problems.
+If so, your app will be much more powerful and flexible in tackling real-world business problems.

 Previous Article Creating Raw Filters